lukaslaobeyer/AutoFlight_v1/documentation/source/autoscript/tutorial.rst

 The finished script would look like this: ::

    import time

-   control.takeOff()
+   basicctl.takeoff()
    time.sleep(6)
-   control.land()
+   basicctl.land()
    print("I just made the drone automatically take off and land!")

 Now it's time to run that script.
 Click run (The 4th button on the bottom bar, counting from the left).
 If there's a typo and the drone doesn't land because an error ocurred, you can just land the drone manually (switch to the main window and press ``T``), check your code for typos and try to run it again.

 If everything worked, congratulations!
-You ran your first AR.Drone-controlling-Python-script!
+You ran your first drone-controlling-Python-script!

 More coming soon
 ================